 If you do, you are probably wondering if you need another recipe.
 To be perfectly honest, I don’t know that anyone really needs another banana loaf recipe.
-However, I will share my secret to make your best banana bread even better by doing just one thing -use roasted bananas.
+However, I will share my secret to make a better than Starbucks banana bread recipe by doing just one thing

 How to make this Simple Banana Bread Recipe:

 The first thing we need to do is roast the bananas.
 It just so happens that I wrote an entire article on the merits of roasting bananas and why everyone should use roasted bananas for their baked goods.
 So go take a look at how it’s done and I’ll be right here waiting for you.

 Banana bread is considered to be a quick bread.
 By definition, a quick bread is one that comes together easily and does not require any yeast.
 Muffins, biscuits and scones are also classified as being quick breads.

 So, in order to make this banana quick bread, we need two bowls and a whisk.

 In a large bowl, combine the dry ingredients together to evenly distribute the baking powder and the baking soda.
 You can either sift the ingredients together or use a whisk.